Thirty credits (points) are required for the degree, including six mandatory courses (3 points each) and 12 points of approved elective courses.

 Waivers of Mandatory Courses

-- STAT G5264 (formerly G6501) Stochastic Processes – Applications, STAT G5263 (formerly G6503) Statistical Inference / Time-Series Modeling, STAT G5265 (formerly G6505) Stochastic Methods in Finance, Math G6071 Numerical Methods: Waivers have been given in a few cases where the student had taken PhD level courses in the subject matter before joining the MAFN program.
+- STAT G5264 Stochastic Processes – Applications, STAT G5263 Statistical Inference / Time-Series Modeling, STAT G5265 Stochastic Methods in Finance, Math G6071 Numerical Methods: Waivers have been given in a few cases where the student had taken PhD level courses in the subject matter before joining the MAFN program.

 - Math G8210 Practitioners’ Seminar: No waivers

-If a student turns out not to have sufficient mathematical preparation for one the core course, that student should consult with the director without delay.
+If a student turns out not to have sufficient mathematical preparation for one of the core courses, that student should consult with the director without delay.

 Good Standing and Progress toward the Degree